 We begin with a classic example to show you how to execute LabTalk script.
+We use LabTalk command type in the example.
+Please note that Origin's LabTalk commands are case insensitive.

-- 1. Open Origin, and from the Window menu, select the Script Window option.
-The Script Window will open. - 2.
+Open Origin, and from the Window menu, select the Script Window option.
+The Script Window will open.

 In this window, type the following text and then press Enter:

+'''

 type "Hello World"

+'''